sealingtech/kubernetes_training/docs/Docker.md

 RUN rm -rf /var/www/html/*
 #Copy the contents inside your current directory on your local build into the container
 COPY html/ /var/www/html/
-#This will fix up the Apache configuration to ensure logs to to STDOUT
+#This will fix up the Apache configuration to ensure logs to to STDOUT.
+This is a Docker best practice so that logs can be saved after the death of containers.
 COPY httpd.conf /etc/httpd/conf/httpd.conf
-#We will expose two networking ports to the container
+#We will expose two networking ports to the container.
+This is mostly to tell users to open these when running the container.
-EXPOSE 80 443
+EXPOSE 80
 #When the container starts start up Apache as the process
 CMD ["/usr/sbin/apachectl", "-D", "FOREGROUND"]
 ```

 2. Build the container.
 This will first download the Centos image (if it hasn't been downloaded already) and then begin executing then begin executing the commands in your Dockerfile.
 When this is done it will save off an image into your local Docker repository called stech/apache.
 We will then view our image repository.

+Run the command:

 ```
-sudo docker build -t stech/apache .
+docker build -t stech/apache .
-sudo docker image ls
+docker image ls
 ```

 3. Start up the container.
-The arguments are as follows
+The arguments are as follows:
   + -t Give the container a tty (a terminal) so you can execute a shell
   + -d Detached, run in the background
   + --name give the container the name apache
   + -p Map port 80 on the local host port to the container port 80.
 Your local host will listen on port 80 and forward all requests to your Docker container also listening on port 80.
 When we move the Docker container to Kubernetes we will use  more robust networking options, but this works for testing.

+Run the command:

 ```
-#Create a user defined bridged network
+#Create a user defined bridged network.
+This will create a Linux bridge and configure a small DNS server
 docker network create stech
-#Create our container
+#Create our container from the image we created earlier
 sudo docker run -td --name apache --net stech -p 80:80 stech/apache
 # show your container running
-sudo docker ps
+docker ps
 ```

 4. The containers is now running in the background, you can access the container's terminal

+Run the command:

 ```
-sudo docker exec -it apache bash
+docker exec -it apache bash
 ```

 5. To escape from the terminal you press ctrl+a, then while still holding ctrl, hit d